xrzhuang/mapsapi/README.md

 * [ ] At least one marker of a point of your choosing, with a custom info box
 * [ ] A list of points that will become the outline for your custom shape
 * [ ] A shape whose points are those you selected in the list above

-* [ ] EC: Your graph centers around somewhere that isn't Dartmouth
-* [ ] EC: Style your map to make it your own :sunglasses:
+**Extra Credit** Your graph centers around somewhere that isn't Dartmouth and/or style your map to make it your own :sunglasses:

 **What you learned:**